tezzachris/PDE_solver/README.md

+## Fully non-linear PDEs solver
-## Code implementation of the following Article

-Reference: A monotone scheme for high-dimensional fully nonlinear PDEs
+Code implementation of A monotone scheme for high-dimensional fully nonlinear PDEs (Annals of Applied Probability, 2015) The code is designed for Black-Scholes type fully non-linear PDEs
-Journal: The Annals of Applied Probability (2015)
-Authors: Wenjie Guo, Jianfeng Zhang and Jia Zhuo

-The dimensionality is ~10-20

-There are two scripts in MATLAB language:
-1) bs_price1d.m : Computes the European option price for a call / put at time 0
+bs_price1d.m : Computes the European option price for a call / put at time 0

+The state dimensionality is ~10-20